The Islanders (TV series)

-The Islanders is an American adventure drama series which aired on ABC from 1960 to 1961, starring William Reynolds, James Philbrook, and Diane Brewster.
+The Islanders is an American adventure drama series that aired on ABC from October 2, 1960, to March 26, 1961, starring William Reynolds, James Philbrook, and Diane Brewster.

 Premise

 Stated a UPI article on September 20, 1960, "Basis of the show is a one-airplane airline run by the three principals in the lush East Indies.
 The men are soldiers of fortune and Diane [Brewster] plays a Dutch girl attempting to regain her family’s property."

 At the beginning of the series, Sandy Wade (Reynolds) and Zack Malloy (Philbrook), co-owners of a Grumman Goose amphibious aircraft, start their one-plane airline in the Moluccas or Spice Islands of the southwest Pacific Ocean.
 Throughout the series they experience a variety of adventures where seemingly harmless charter flights put them into danger.
 They are frequently aided in their endeavours by the unusually-named Wilhelmina "Steamboat Willy" Vanderveer (Brewster) and Shipwreck Callighan (Roy Wright).

 "The boys get into lots of messes," said Brewster "and things aren't helped for them by the way I play one of them against the other in whatever romantic notions they have about me."